 The Gardens and Park

 Claydon’s gardens and park surround Claydon House and are a classic example of fine English country house gardens.
-The current gardens were initially laid out for the 2nd Earl Verney by John Sanderson, a pupil of Capability Brown, in the Eighteenth Century although successive generations have made their mark on them.
+The current gardens were initially laid out for the 2nd Earl Verney by James Sanderson, a pupil of Capability Brown, in the Eighteenth Century although successive generations have made their mark on them.

 The Gardens and Park are in regular use for events and have featured on television and in films, most recently Claydon appeared as William Boldwood’s home in the 2015 adaptation of ‘Far From the Madding Crowd’.
 We would also be delighted to hear from anyone who would like to host an event or make a film at Claydon.
 Please get in touch.